 We note synergy between the use of a basket catheter and 3D convolutional neural networks.
 Networks with 3D layers are able to preserve more spatial information than 2D and 1D networks via use of kernels which respect adjacencies of electrodes.
-When used with a basket catheter, these adjacencies are consistently respected across all measurements.
+When used with a basket-style catheter, these adjacencies are consistently respected across measurements.
 Deforming catheters would not have such consistent adjacencies and would need alternate design to incorporate spatial conformation of electrodes.
 Drivers are identified by sequences of endocardial activations with spatial relationships, making this an important network design constraint.

 Network Interpretability.
 When Grad-CAM was applied to our final pretrained network, we observed that many of the regions with greatest network attention regarding identifying drivers correctly were located within manually annotated times of driver occurrence.
-Given this concurrence between automated and manual attention, we find it promising as to the underlying rationale utilized by the network.
+This concurrence between automated and manual attention is promising as to the underlying rationale utilized by the network.

 Given the high functional capacity of the networks used, overfitting to spurious or unconsidered correlates of drivers is possible.
 The use of a testing dataset with entirely separate data from training data was intended to reduce this effect.
-With respect to Grad-CAM, attention on areas of electrograms not classified as drivers would be strong evidence of overfitting.
+With respect to Grad-CAM, attention on areas of electrograms not classified as drivers would be strong evidence of overfitting and non-sensible network rationale.
+This was not observed, and instead we see network attention was significantly greater at times where electrograms were actively exhibiting driver behaviour.
 This gives especial merit to the supposition that the network was learning features of drivers rather than noise or extraneous correlates.